syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * null

 Holds all the options related to the resources settings of the Schedule.
-It is a collection of one or more resource objects, on which the levels of resources are rendered on the Schedule based on the order of the resource data provided within this collection.
+It is a collection of one or more resource objects, where the levels of resources are rendered on the Schedule based on the order of the resource data provided within this collection.

 ### resources.fields 'string'
 {:#members:resources-fields }